 The second tip is – try to capture Saint Paul’s in your shot!
 Not only will your composition be better, but you’ll have two iconic London photography landmarks.

 When it comes to London photography, it’s impossible to miss the Shard!
 It can be photographed from many different locations – from the Millennium Bridge as I mentioned above, from London Bridge, Tower Bridge, the Tower of London, or just the surrounding streets!
 This particular shot was taken from Southwark street, and again – be patient and wait for the double-deckers for the ultimate London photo!

 London Instagram Spot #9: Natural History Museum

 This museum is RIDICULOUSLY photogenic – inside and out!
 The architecture is just mesmerizing, I like it even better than the British Museum!
 To take a great photo from the outside – go right next to the ice-skating rink – the leaves of the trees will make for the perfect framing <3 And you really can’t go wrong taking photos inside – it’s beauty all around!

 London is so full of pretty streets just waiting for you to discover and photograph them!
 Chalcot Crescent is definitely the most unique of the pretty streets with its crescent form!
-If you’d like to see a few more of these, click for 7 of London’s Prettiest Streets You’ll Fall In Love With!
+If you’d like to see a few more of these, click for 7 of the Best Streets in London You’ll Fall In Love With!

 This art installation is one of my favorite I’ve ever seen and it’s absolutely perfect for London photography!
 It’s located in Kingston Upon Thames, which is quite far from the center, but it is absolutely perfect to spend an afternoon with.
 Did you know that there is a Library phone booth and a cafe phone booth in London?
 Check out 8 London Curious Phone Booths!
 Since you’re in the neighborhood, make sure too visit Richmond park as well <3